SamEmison/Library/README.md

    	 Just simply exits

 Included in the file is a book.txt file that contains 2 books.
-Any .txt file can be used as long as it contains this format (Including the Space in between each book data)
+Any .txt file can be used as long as it contains this format (With no space in between books)

 The Catcher in the Rye
 J.D.
 Salinger